nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

         Use case ends.

-* 3a.
+* 2b.
 The given format is invalid.

-    * 3a1.
+    * 2b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 3a2.
+    * 2b2.
 User enters new input
-    * Steps 3a1 - 3a2 are repeated until the format of the entered input is correct
+    * Steps 2b1 - 2b2 are repeated until the format of the entered input is correct

       Use case resumes from step 3.

-**Use case: Open Outlook for email communication**

-**MSS**

-1. User requests to open the email client from ContactCS
-2. ContactCS opens the Outlook web application in the default browser, pre-filled with the selected contact’s email address

-    Use case ends.

-**Extensions**

-* 2a.
-The user does not have internet access.
-    * 2a1.
-ContactCS shows an error message indicating that there is no internet connection

-        Use case ends.

-* 3a.
-An error occurs while attempting to open the browser.
-    * 3a1.
-ContactCS shows an error message indicating that the request to open the browser failed

-      Use case ends.

-* 4a.
-The given format is invalid.

-    * 4a1.
-ContactCS requests the user to provide the correct format and shows the valid command format
-    * 4a2.
-User enters new input
-    * Steps 4a1 - 4a2 are repeated until the format of the entered input is correct

-      Use case resumes from step 2.

 *{More to be added}*